XR-1: Towards Versatile Vision-Language-Action Models via Learning Unified Vision-Motion Representations: Experiments

-\textbf{Out-of-Box Evaluation}.
-We assess the foundation ability of XR-1 after Stage-1 and Stage-2, without any post-training in Stage-3.
-We evaluate on 7 tasks each from the Dual-Arm UR-5e and Dual-Arm Franka in XR-D, covering only $0.9\%$ of the XR-D dataset.
-For fair comparison, baselines without XR-D pretraining are fine-tuned on data from these tasks before evaluation.
-As shown in Figure~\ref{fig:xr1_oob_franka}, the pretrained XR-1-oob model, even without adaptation, achieves performance close to GR00T-N1.5 while outperforming RDT and UniVLA. \emph{This robustness stems from UVMC learning, which aligns multimodal dynamics across embodiments into a unified latent space, thereby enabling strong generalization with extremely limited task-specific supervision. } Additional results on Dual-Arm UR-5e are provided in Appendix~\ref{appendix:gen}

-\textbf{Fast Adaptation to New Tasks}.
-We further evaluate whether XR-1 can rapidly adapt to unseen tasks with limited demonstrations.
-Specifically, we collect 15 new tasks on both the Dual-Arm UR-5e and Tien Kung~2.0 (unseen in XR-D), each with 20 trajectories.
-XR-1 is trained jointly across these tasks, while single-task baselines, ACT~\citep{zhao2023learning} and Diffusion Policy (DP)~\citep{chi2023diffusion}, are trained independently per task.
-As shown in Figure~\ref{fig:xr1_TK2_15Task_20Shot}, XR-1 achieves significantly higher success rates than ACT and DP, despite the evaluation setting favoring the baselines. \emph{This advantage stems from large-scale pretraining combined with UVMC supervision, enabling XR-1 to extract transferable features from few-shot data and adapt effectively across diverse embodiments.} Additional results on Dual-Arm UR-5e are provided in Appendix~\ref{appendix:gen}.

-\textbf{Generalization to Unseen Scenrios}.
-We further evaluate XR-1 on unseen conditions to assess its out-of-distribution generalization.
-As shown in Figure~\ref{fig:xr1_generalization_setting}, we test on (\textit{i}) novel objects (e.g., unseen rubbish or dustpans), (\textit{ii}) dynamic and static distractors, (\textit{iii}) illumination changes, and (\textit{iv}) background variations.
-As shown in Table~\ref{tab:xr1 gen results}, XR-1 consistently outperforms the strong VLA method $\pi_0$ across all settings.
-It demonstrates clear gains on novel objects, improved robustness under distractor interference, and stable performance when background and lighting variations are introduced. \emph{These results highlight XR-1’s strong generalization not only across embodiments and tasks but also under diverse environmental shifts never encountered during pretraining or fine-tuning, underscoring its potential for real-world deployment.}

-\subsection{Ablation study}
+\subsection{Ablation Study}

 To disentangle the contribution of each component in XR-1, we conduct ablations on six manipulation tasks using the Dual-Arm UR-5e.
-The experiments cover both Stage-1 and Stage-2 training, different instantiations of the VLA model, as well as scaling laws with respect to the size of the pretraining dataset. \Cref{tab:xr1_abla,tab:ablation Cross embodiedment} summarize success rates under different configurations, covering model capacity, UVMC learning, cross-modal alignment, and dataset scaling.
+Table~\ref{tab:xr1_abla} summarizes success rates under different configurations, covering model capacity, UVMC learning, cross-modal alignment, and dataset scaling.
+Additional experimental results and analysis for the UVMC ablation study, as well as for Ego4D and cross-embodied knowledge transfer ablations on enhanced single-embodiment performance, are provided in Appendix~\ref{appendix:abla}.

 \textbf{Lightweight Models.} To validate the applicability of our methods in resource-constrained environments, we extend our evaluation to a compact variant, XR-1-Light, which comprises only 230M trainable parameters.
 When this model is trained without our proposed UVMC-based fine-tuning stage (Exp.~1), it achieves a respectable baseline performance of 42.5\%.
 However, the integration of the UVMC module during its training phase (Exp.~2) elevates the average success rate to 57.5\%. \emph{This significant +15\% absolute improvement confirms that our training methodology is not merely an artifact of large model capacity but provides substantial and consistent benefits even for highly efficient, lightweight architectures, thereby highlighting its broad applicability and practical value.}